digital-duck/zinets_radicals/docs/arxiv/paper-2nd-living-fossil-v0.3.md

 This **extraordinary coherence** (95%+ across 250+ characters!) validates that "water phenomena" was a **systematically recognized perceptual category** for ancient Chinese—comparable to modern chemistry's systematic element categorization.

-This network methodology enables **scientific testing** of proposed ancient meanings—not speculation but systematic validation across entire character inventory.
+This network methodology enables scientific testing of proposed ancient meanings—not speculation but systematic validation across entire character inventory.

----
+#### 3.1.6 The Cultural DNA Metaphor: Living Fossils of Cognition

+Chinese characters are not merely ancient—they are living fossils of cognitive evolution.
+Like DNA that preserves genetic information across millions of years while continuing to function in living organisms, Chinese characters actively preserve 3,200-year-old semantic knowledge while remaining functional in modern communication.

+DNA sequences encode survival-critical information (protein synthesis), mutations occur but core genes remain readable across species (human-mouse DNA ~85% similar), evolutionary history is preserved in modern genomes, and ancient gene sequences still produce proteins in living organisms.
+Similarly, Chinese character structures encode survival-critical knowledge (hunting, agriculture, ritual, technology), pronunciation drifts but semantic radicals remain readable across millennia (oracle 水 → modern 水), cognitive history is preserved (we read Shang Dynasty perceptions in modern characters), and ancient semantic radicals still build modern vocabulary (氵 in 江河湖海).

+What makes Chinese unique: No other writing system preserves 3,200-year-old semantic structure while remaining actively used.
+Cuneiform and Egyptian hieroglyphs are dead scripts requiring specialized training.
+Phoenician alphabet evolved into dozens of scripts with original meanings lost.
+Chinese characters have been continuously used 3,200+ years—modern speakers can partially understand oracle bones.
+This continuity means Chinese characters function as a time capsule of ancient cognition—preserving how early civilization perceived reality, categorized the world, understood causation, and conceptualized abstract relationships.

-### 3.4 From Recording System to Language: Four Evolutionary Stages
+### 3.2 From Recording System to Language: Four Evolutionary Stages

 Chinese characters began as institutional recording and evolved into full language encoding: